1999 Pacific typhoon season

 The 1999 Pacific typhoon season was the last Pacific typhoon season to use English names as storm names.
 It also featured the lowest number of typhoons on record, with only five reaching this intensity.
 This was mainly due to a strong La Niña which persisted from last year.
 It also featured the least amount of ACE produced on record.
 The season was also below-average in named storms, with only 20 of such spawning.
 This season also featured multiple landfalls in Hong Kong, but it was much more active than the previous season.
 It had no official bounds; it ran year-round in 1999, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.
-The first named storm, Hilda, developed on January 6, while the last named storm, Gloria, dissipated on November 16.
+The first named storm, Hilda, developed on January 6.

 Tropical Storms formed in the entire west Pacific basin were assigned a name by the Joint Typhoon Warning Center.
 Tropical depressions in this basin have the "W" suffix added to their number.
 Tropical cyclones that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
 This can often result in the same storm having two names.

+The strongest storm and only super typhoon of the season was Typhoon Bart (Oniang), which struck the Philippines, Taiwan, and Southern Japan.
+In June, Typhoon Maggie struck The Philippines as a category 3 typhoon.
+In December, Tropical Depression 33W struck southeastern Vietnam, ending the season on December 16.